jhaygood86/mauborgne/docs/index.md

 ### Getting Mauborgne

 Mauborgne is available for elementary OS with a suggested retail price of $10.
-Users of other operating systems can install it using [Flatpak](http://jhaygood86.github.io/maurborgne/maurborgne.flatpakref)
+Users of other Flatpak-compatible operating systems can install it using [Flatpak](http://jhaygood86.github.io/maurborgne/maurborgne.flatpakref)

 ### Support or Contact